Subhadip-Paul2006/Games-Using-Python/README.md

 - Experience smooth and interactive gameplay
 - Enjoy a lightweight casual gaming platform

-This repository serves as the **development and experimentation ground** for those games before they are integrated into the final application.
+This repository serves as the **development and experimentation ground** for those games be fore they are integrated into the final application.

 ---